ellysh/video-game-bots/InGameBots/example.md

 Our sample in-game bot will have a very simple algorithm:

 1. Read current value of the player character's life parameter.
-2. Compare the read value with some threshold value.
+2. Compare the read value with the threshold value.
 3. Change a value of the character's life parameter.

 This algorithm allows to keep a player character alive while there are still the health potions.
 Nevertheless an implementation of so simple algorithm requires a deep research of the Diablo 2 game memory.